Trump calls impeachment case a ‘witch hunt’ and hints at a political return

 Graham is expected to join Trump at the Mar-a-Lago Club later this weekend.

-Trump, out of office and with no specific role in the Republican Party, is nonetheless a powerful and for some a fearsome figure.
-He commands a loyal following among Republicans, including a majority in many parts of the country.
-With the impeachment acquittal, he is now free to run again in 2024 if he chooses, or to use his political authority to reward loyalists and punish opponents.

-After the vote, Senate Minority Leader Mitch McConnell (R-Ky.) excoriated Trump as morally responsible for the attack carried out in his name, but voted to acquit.
+After the vote, Senate Minority Leader Mitch McConnell (R-Ky.) excoriated Trump as morally responsible for the attack carried out in his name, but he voted to acquit.
 McConnell said he would have considered convicting Trump had he remained in office at the time of the trial.

 Most Republicans voted to acquit with less explanation than McConnell offered.
-Republicans who voted against him Saturday did so knowing they are likely to be targeted.
+Republicans who voted against Trump on Saturday did so knowing they are likely to be targeted.

 “Our Constitution and our country is more important than any one person.
 I voted to convict President Trump because he is guilty,” said Sen. Bill Cassidy (R-La.).